aliceminotto/EarlhamInstitute_scripts/README.md

 ## Earlham Institute scripts

-_also known as "requests from people and/or super easy scrits that will make my life easier"_
+_also known as "requests from people and/or super easy scripts that will make my life easier"_

 ###### agp2fa.py